minprog/quality/aspects/formatting/index.md

 > You can check that your code is indented correctly using `style50`.
 > You can find instructions on using `style50` alongside the problem specifications.

 ## Spaces

 Consistent use of spaces makes expressions and statements easier to read.
-To get started, we ask that you use the following rules consistently:
+To get started, you are required to use the following rules consistently, because these are standard *conventions* in C.

 - Use a space around every binary operator.